hrithiksaini22/Netflix-Clone/README.md

   - docker-build-step
 - Click on the "Install without restart" button to install these plugins.

-**Add DockerHub Credentials:**

-- To securely handle DockerHub credentials in your Jenkins pipeline, follow these steps:
-  - Go to "Dashboard" → "Manage Jenkins" → "Manage Credentials."
-  - Click on "System" and then "Global credentials (unrestricted)."
-  - Click on "Add Credentials" on the left side.
-  - Choose "Secret text" as the kind of credentials.
-  - Enter your DockerHub credentials (Username and Password) and give the credentials an ID (e.g., "docker").
-  - Click "OK" to save your DockerHub credentials.

 Now, you have installed the Dependency-Check plugin, configured the tool, and added Docker-related plugins along with your DockerHub credentials in Jenkins.
 You can now proceed with configuring your Jenkins pipeline to include these tools and credentials in your CI/CD process.